 Regional or other exception

-Exceptions may be granted to protect cropping structures in instances of severe disease or pest infestation that cannot be otherwise remedied through measures in 4.5.1 to 4.5.3.
+Exceptions may be granted to protected cropping structures in instances of severe disease or pest infestation that cannot be otherwise remedied through measures in 4.5.1, 4.5.2 and 4.5.4.

-4.5.5 Any formulated input shall have only active ingredients listed in Appendix 3.
+4.5.6 Any formulated input shall have only active ingredients listed in Appendix 3.
 All other ingredients shall not be carcinogens, teratogens, mutagens, or neurotoxins.